Best laptop 2017: Check out our in depth buying guide and list of recommendations to find which laptop to pick up this holiday season.

 The best laptop for most people

-This 14-inch laptop is a great buy if you want a light, all-metal laptop that can manage basic tasks as well as a bit of light photo editing.
+This 14-inch laptop is a great buy if you want a light, all-metal laptop that can tackle basic tasks as well as a bit of light photo editing.

-Be warned, however, that Acer has released a newer version of the Acer Swift 3, which we consider to be slightly inferior (it has a poorer screen) and is rather more expensive than the model we originally reviewed.
+Be warned, however, that Acer has released a newer version of the Acer Swift 3, which we consider to be slightly inferior – it has a poorer screen – and is rather more expensive than the model originally reviewed.
 The launch of the new 2017 model likely means stocks of the 2016 model will soon diminish, so grab them while you can.

-Its 1.5kg weight and small footprint make it very bag friendly, and the choice of specifications available mean you can spend from £500 to £750 on one.
-The model we reviewed cost £650, which is the best value, but the £500 Core i3 model is great for those who’ll just be doing a bit of light web browsing and document work.
-At the time of writing, Argos is stocking the Core i5 model we reviewed for a very competitive £550, which is well worth a look.
+Its 1.5kg weight and small footprint make it bag-friendly, and the choice of specifications available mean you can spend from £500 to £750 on one.
+The model we reviewed cost £650, and offers the best value, but the £500 Core i3 model is great for those who will just be doing a bit of light web browsing and document work.
+At the time of writing, Ballicom is stocking the Core i5 model we reviewed for a competitive £580, which is well worth a look.

-The only minus points are that the display lacks the most vibrant colours so won’t be suitable for people who edit photos on a professional basis, and it’s heavier than some slightly more expensive rivals, such as the Lenovo IdeaPad 710S.
+The only minus points are that the display lacks the most vibrant colours, so won’t be suitable for people who edit photos on a professional basis.
+Plus, it’s heavier than some slightly more expensive rivals, such as the Lenovo IdeaPad 720S.